d4v1-sudo/Geolocation-geonames.txt-API/README.md

 # X,Y → 🗺️ - Geolocation-geonames.txt-API

-This repository contains a set of Python scripts designed to facilitate the retrieval of geographic location information based on various parameters such as latitude and longitude coordinates, city names, country names, and state names.
+This repository contains a set of Python scripts designed to facilitate the retrieval of geographic location information based on various parameters such as latitude and longitude coordinates, city names, country names, and state names, by applying Haversine's formula.

 ## Scripts